Devoloo/Portfolio/README.md

 - **OCR**
 > Implementation of a neural network learning algorithm to recognize characters in C.
 - **Scientist Poro**
-> Discord bot in Python that use Riot Games API.
+> Discord bot in JavaScript that use Riot Games API.

 ---
 ### Stats